Synonym(s)

 - Vit.
 B 12 deficiency (brown discoloration)

-The aching nail (Definition: Common and non-specific symptom of many changes in the nail apparatus.
-Pressure pain of the nail or the nail wall are symptoms of different diseases).
+The painful nail (Definition: Frequent and non-specific symptom of many changes in the nail apparatus.
+Pressure pain of the nail or the nail wall are symptoms of various diseases).

 - Unguis incarnatus